395t/review-assignments/_summaries/redmon2015you_2.md

             * increase input res to $$448 \times 448$$
         * batch size of 64, momentum of .9
         * dropout and data augmentation used
+        * learning rate warms up then decays
+            * 1e-3 to 1e-2 "for first few epochs"
+            * 1e-2 for 75 epochs
+            * 1e-3 for 30 epochs
+            * 1e-4 for 30 epochs
     * Limitations
         * Each patch can only predict one class and two bounding boxes
             * difficult for the model to predict objects that are close together